 Go To Assembly

-The Go To Assembly command navigates you to any assembly or a decompiled file within all assemblies currently loaded in the Assembly Explorer Window and all assemblies referenced from those assemblies. .
+This command navigates you to any assembly or a decompiled file within all assemblies currently loaded in the Assembly Explorer window and all assemblies referenced from those assemblies..

 Note that this command works in global scope, i.e. you do not need to bring your focus to the code viewer to invoke it.